 17. Hike, Kayak, Canyon and Whale Watch in the Azores

 Travel by land and sea around the Azorean island of São Miguel and top it off with some spectacular whale and dolphin watching.
 You'll hike along spectacular coastal trails and get sweeping Atlantic views from the highest point on Sao Miguel before you jump, scramble, slide and abseil your way through the canyons of Ribeira dos Caldeirões.

-18. Coast to Coast Hike Through the Heart of Gran Canaria
+18. Hike Through the Heart of Gran Canaria

-Hike the length of the volcanic Gran Canaria, a tropical mountainous gem in the Canary Island archipelago.
+Hike from highlands to coast in volcanic Gran Canaria, a tropical mountainous gem in the Canary Islands archipelago.
 You'll trek to the summit of Pico de las Nieves, the highest point on the island at a hefty 1949m.
 Cross the craggy sun-baked mountain ranges through pine forests, sunken calderas and sky-skimming ocean views, and bask in a subtropical climate, traversing one of the sunniest islands in the world.

 Climb one of the few non-technical peaks in Nepal and experience the mighty Himalaya away from the crowds.
 Trek through the Langtang Valley, close to the Tibetan border, dodging yaks and bedding down in remote teahouses along the way.
 You'll get up close to towering peaks and tumbling glaciers with panoramic views of Mt Shishapangma (8,027m) and Mt Gangchempo (6,387m) before setting off by torchlight as you navigate the tight ridge to the top.